ja88a/openapi-nestjs-auth-mongo/packages/account-api/README.md

 ## Credits

-This module benefits a lot from the powerful *NestJS* dev framework.
-It is also largely inspired by the work done by Andre Christi Kan, a.k.a.
-[ACK](https://github.com/andrechristikan), and the contributors of the template projet [ACK NestJs Boilerplate Mongoose](https://github.com/andrechristikan/ack-nestjs-boilerplate-mongoose) (under MIT license).
+This module benefits a lot from the powerful *NestJS* server dev framework.
+It is also greatly inspired by the work done by Andre Christi Kan, a.k.a.
+[ACK](https://github.com/andrechristikan), and the contributors of the template projet [ACK NestJs Boilerplate Mongoose](https://github.com/andrechristikan/ack-nestjs-boilerplate-mongoose) (MIT license).

-We invite every nodejs/nestjs to benefit from this high-ended boilerplate, in terms of code quality, patterns, tests, deployments & documentations!

 ## License